-- Projects may be delayed or incur additional costs due to technical, financial, or legal matters. - Installations given as security to Oxford City Council construction facility could be taken over by the City Council should we fail to repay the loan. - Costs associated with the management and maintenance of the projects and debt servicing may increase beyond the rate of inflation currently allowed for within our financial modelling. - Other assumptions that we have built into our financial modelling relating to energy price inflation, RPI, proportion of electricity sold to host organisations, and export levels may prove to be inaccurate. - Changes to the government's current timetable for the phasing out of the Feed-in Tariff. - Local weather conditions affecting the amounts of electricity generated from renewable energy projects. - Mechanical failure.
+- Projects may be delayed or incur additional costs due to technical, financial, or legal matters, or other factors such as Brexit and pandemics. - Installations given as security to Oxford City Council construction facility or other lenders should we fail to repay the loan. - Costs associated with the management and maintenance of the projects and debt servicing may increase beyond the rate of inflation currently allowed for within our financial modelling. - Other assumptions that we have built into our financial modelling relating to energy price inflation, RPI, proportion of electricity sold to host organisations, and export levels may prove to be inaccurate.

+- Changes to the government's current timetable for the phasing out of the Feed-in Tariff. - Local weather conditions affecting the amounts of electricity generated from renewable energy projects. - Reduction in generation due to mechanical failure, unplanned maintenance, vandalism, and unforeseen restrictions imposed by National Grid or District Network Operator. - Unforeseen policy or regulatory changes.